 Tickets will be sold within the ICC at the main entrance to the Lower Level Exhibits (Level 2) and the main entrance to the Upper Level Exhibits (Level 4).
 You will also be able to purchase your Show ticket at a ticket booth located next to Cockle Bay Marina.

-9. Do I need to print my EzyTicket?
+7. Do I need to print my EzyTicket (online ticket)?

 Yes, you need to print this ticket prior to arriving at the show to gain access into the event.

-This year for the first year, the Australia International Dive Expo will be held within the Sydney International Boat Show, in the lower level Exhibits.
+The Australia International Dive Expo for the second year will be held within the Sydney International Boat Show, in the lower level Exhibits.
 Your ticket to the Sydney International Boat Show also includes access to the Dive Exhibition.
-You can see a list of Dive exhibitors here.
+You can see a list of Dive exhibitors here soon.

-A list of Dive Exhibitors will be released here in mid-July.
+A list of Dive Exhibitors will be released online soon.

 There are plenty of places to stay in Sydney but for accommodation closest to the Show, please visit DarlingHarbour.com.